List of digital television deployments by country: Cable

 Virgin Media (formerly known as NTL:Telewest, after a merger of NTL Incorporated with Telewest Global, Inc.), became in 2006 the first "quadruple-play" media company in the United Kingdom, bringing together a service consisting of television, broadband internet, mobile phone and fixed-line telephone services.
 Virgin Media ranks as the UK's second largest pay TV service, having 3.6m subscribers and 55% national availability.

 Trials of the UK's first HDTV service, the TVDrive PVR from Telewest, began on 1 December 2005 on a commercial pilot basis before a full launch in March 2006.
 Due to the merger between NTL and Telewest, the TVDrive was made available to NTL cable customers in the Teesside and Glasgow areas on 16 November 2006.
 In January 2007, NTL:Telewest began renting the STB nationwide and since the acquisition of the Virgin Media name, it is now officially available in all areas with the new V+ branding.
 Virgin Media is also the only cable provider to supply video on demand services.

 As of October 2009, Virgin Media are broadcasting seven HD channels with plans for further new HD channels during 2010.

-WightFibre also provide cable television to the residents of the Isle of Wight.
+WightFibre also provides cable television to the residents of the Isle of Wight.